Links:The Black Star Project's website:

 Syron Smith during a meeting with teens that he mentors.

 The State of the Union isn't the only speech President Obama will give this week.
 On Friday, he'll address the nation from Chicago.
-The speech will be about gun violence and murder in the nation's third largest city and
+The speech will be about gun violence and murder in the nation's third largest city and across the country.

 Last year, Chicago had 506 homicides, the most since 2008.
 Per capita, that's worse than both New York City and Los Angeles.
 In January, 42 people were killed, setting a pace that would surpass 2012.
 In fact, gun violence is actually down across the city overall since the early '90s.
 But certain neighborhoods on the South and West sides of the city have been decimated by violence -- neighborhoods like Englewood.
 And it's not just the people who are suffering.